 Ethnic Inequality in Educational Attainment and Selective Migration

-The project concentrates on the question, whether the slow pace of the educational integration of the second generation in Germany has been induced – at least to a certain extent – by a widening gap in class origin.
+This project concentrates on the question whether the slow pace of the educational integration of the second generation in Germany has been induced – at least to a certain extent – by a widening gap in class origin.
 As it seems, lower educational attainment of the second generation results primarily from differences in class origin rather than from genuine ethnic traits.
-Given the fact that the relationship between social origin and educational attainment has been weakening over the past decades one might expect ethnic educational inequality to disappear over time.
-But then, this would only happen if the gap in class origin weren’t widening either due to a negative educational selection in the replenishment process, i.e. the arrival of migrants, or due to an increase in the educational background of the indigenous population.
+Given the fact that the relationship between social origin and educational attainment has been weakening over the past decades, one might expect ethnic educational inequality to disappear over time.
+But this would only happen if the gap in class origin were not widening either due to a negative educational selection in the replenishment process, i.e. the arrival of migrants, or due to an increase in the educational background of the indigenous population.
 The empirical analyses focus on changes in the composition of educational background and in the relationship between educational background and educational attainment as important determinants in the process of intergenerational educational integration.

 One focal point of the research is investigating the development of parental educational background and children's educational attainment over the last decades in Germany.
 Results show that overall ethnic gaps in educational attainment diminished.
 Considering different levels of attainment, this is only true for the lower and medium tracks whereas in the highest educational track ethnic inequality even slightly increased.
 However, the overall decrease in attainment is even more unexpected when looking at the development of parental educational background.
 Here, a clear increase in ethnic inequality over the past decades can be observed.